View Portfolio

 What is a toast?

 A toast is the raising of a glass to take a drink for good health or prosperity.
 Over the years, speeches have been often added before a toast during significant events or gatherings.
 Traditionally, these speeches are about the person or people the toast is being given to, and nothing more.
-At a wedding reception, it’s typically the best man and maid of honor who propose a toast, and usually near the end of dinner – but let the couple and DJ decide when the toasts should be given!
+At a wedding reception, it’s typically the best man and maid of honor who propose a toast.
+Speeches usually near the end of dinner – but let the couple and DJ decide when the toasts should be given!

-What not to do
+What not to do when writing a wedding speech

 Don’t talk about yourself